 Prior to future gathers, the data from this proposed gather along with future inventory data would be analyzed to determine the appropriate course of action.
-Appropriate NEPA would also be completed prior to a future gather being conducted.
 This information would also be compiled into a Herd Management Area Plan in the future.